 Who may initiate removal of a trustee under Arizona law?

 Under A.R.S. § 14-10706(A), the trust maker, a co-trustee, or a trust beneficiary may request that the Court remove a trustee.
 A Court may also remove a trustee on its own initiative.

 So, what are the standards for removal of a trustee for cause in Arizona?

-- The trustee is unfit, unwilling or persistently fails to administer the trust for the benefit of the beneficiaries and the court determines that removal of the trustee best serves the interests of the beneficiaries;
+- Unfit, Unwilling, or Persistent Failure to Administer the Trust: If a trustee is deemed to be unfit, unwilling, or persistently fails to fulfill their responsibilities in administering the trust for the benefit of the beneficiaries, the Court may determine that their removal is in the best interests of the beneficiaries.

-- The trustee’s removal has been requested by all of the qualified beneficiaries, the court finds that removal best serves the interests of all of the beneficiaries and is not inconsistent with a material purpose of the trust, and a co-trustee or successor trustee is available; or
+- Unanimous Beneficiary Request: If all of the qualified beneficiaries request the removal of a trustee, the Court may grant the removal if it serves the interests of all beneficiaries and is not inconsistent with a material purpose of the trust.
+In such cases, the availability of a co-trustee or successor trustee is also considered.

 In In re the Matter of: The Donald R Schultz And Juanita Q Schultz Living Trust, Dated July 25, 1996 An Arizona Trust, the Arizona Court of Appeals found that the Superior Court correctly decided that a co-trustee had not met his burden of proof to remove his co-trustee.
 He could not produce sufficient evidence that his co-trustee’s actions fit into any of the circumstances justifying removal set forth in A.R.S. § 14-10706(B).

 In this case, a brother and sister were named successor co-trustees of their parents’ trust.
 Shortly after the Court confirmed the brother and sister as co-trustees, problems quickly began.
 The tumultuous relationship between brother and sister created conflict and inaction regarding trust issues.